 “We’re seeing some robotic and autonomous solutions being deployed into the marketplace already,” he continues.
 “And it’s great to see because we are starting to see through early feedback, what’s possible, what’s not possible, where farmer ROI is realized and where maybe it still needs some work.
 This will continue to happen over the next two to three years, and we believe it’s going to accelerate.
 And again, we will continue to see the first applications will be focused on commodities like high-value crops – vegetables, orchards, and vineyards are good opportunities to start – and see residual benefits beyond just labor and chemical reduction.”

-Just this March, John Deere commercialized its anticipated select-spray technology.
+Just this past March, John Deere commercialized its anticipated select-spray technology.
 The AI-powered recognition system has the potential to only use a pesticide on individual pests in field.
 There are several select-spray technologies in development, many of which claim that the technology will reduce pesticide volumes 80%-90%.

 Deere’s initial rollout is shy of the coveted green-on-green recognition like the technology it bought from Blue River in 2017, but just as other technology introductions, the volume of data and outcomes from the field will be invaluable in developing the next generation of the product.